equinox-project/equinox-js/docs/docs/anatomy.md

 An Equinox service is composed of a few modules (namespaces).

-- **Stream**: tells us which category the service writes to and how the identity of the stream is composed
+- **Stream**: tells us which category the service writes to and how the identity of the stream is composed (and the reverse operations for when running Reaction logic)
 - **Events**: tells us which events the service writes
 - **Fold**: tells us how the events are folded into state
 - **Decide**: tells us which actions can be taken upon the state (resulting in